renawang26/Automatic-methods-for-Construction-of-Multimodal-Interpreting-Corpora/README.md

 # Automatic-methods-for-Construction-of-Multimodal-Interpreting-Corpora

-    The Automatic Speech Recognition (ASR) (Sharp et al. 1997) (Santiago et al. 2017) is widely used in many aspects and has accepted by publication.
-In this studying, we want to identify could we use the ASR confidence score to predict the human post edit.
-Automatic speech recognition (ASR) systems output a confidence score for each recognized word.
-The ASR confidence score is an estimate of how likely the word is to be correct (Wessel et al. 2001), the ASR confidence score is from 0 to 1.
+Automatic Speech Recognition (ASR), as discussed in studies by Sharp et al. (1997) and Santiago et al. (2017), is a technology that has gained widespread usage and recognition in various fields, with its findings being accepted for publication.
+This study aims to explore the possibility of using the ASR confidence score as a predictor for human post-editing efforts.
+ASR systems assign a confidence score to each word they recognize, which reflects the probability of the word being correctly identified, as detailed by Wessel et al. (2001).
+These confidence scores range from 0 to 1.

-    This R script used to evaluate the post edit ratio and ASR confidence level with the logistic regression model.
+In this context, we have developed an R script designed to assess the relationship between the post-edit ratio and the ASR confidence level.
+This evaluation is conducted using a logistic regression model.